mfredella/iSCREAM-Replication-Package/README.md

 # iSCREAM
-iSCREAM(suite forSmartContractREAdability assessMent) is a tool for helping developers and researchers more easily estimating the code readability of Solidity smart contracts.
+iSCREAM (suite for Smart Contract REAdability assessMent) is a tool for helping developers and researchers more easily estimating the code readability of Solidity smart contracts.
-Currently, it supports the following readability metrics:
+It supports the following readability metrics:
 |ID | Metric| Avg | Max |
 |:---:|:-------:|:-----:|:-----:|
 |1 | Assignment |  X |  |